BryanGrandon/Frontend-Notes/frontend/javascript/README.md

 Conditional statements are used to control the execution of code based on logical conditions.
 They allow the program to decide which block of code should run.

-- If / Else, Switch.
+- If / Else
+- Switch.

 ### Exception Handling.